-This happens to be the weirdest boss in all of Dark Souls for me because of how ugly and odd it is.
-His attacks are very different and you can only attack him when he opens up his flap on his face.
+This is the weirdest boss in all of Dark Souls for me because of how ugly and odd it is.
+His attacks are very different; you can only attack him when he opens up the flap on his face.
 He reminds me of a giant frog because he hops around the boss arena.
 Sometimes you might be prone to be greedy with attacks, but the best thing to do is be patient.

 25. The Rotten

 The Rotten is where I had a lot of my trouble.
-His attacks seem to damage me even if he did not hit me and his movements feel a little bit clunky.
-He also does major damage if you get hit with a special attack, not to mention the lava pools all around the arena you fight him in.
-His body is made up of dead bodies that were merged together to make a giant beast and holds a giant cleaver.
+His attacks seem to damage me even if he did not hit me, and his movements feel slightly clunky.
+He also does major damage if you get hit with a special attack, not to mention the lava pools around the arena you fight him in.
+His body is made up of dead bodies merged to make a giant beast and hold a giant cleaver.

 Interesting Fact – The Rotten appears to have begun with an Undead trapped in one of the numerous iron cages found throughout Drangleic and is held together with chains.